LiliaFramework/Lilia/documentation/docs/libraries/lia.md

 **Purpose**

-Prints an updater message in cyan with the Lilia prefix.
+Prints a console message prefixed with "[Lilia] [Updater]" in cyan.

 **Parameters**